-A content audit is a process of cataloging all pages and files on your intranet (as well as your file server and other repositories) and determining the quality and usefulness of each piece.
+A content audit involves cataloging all pages and files on your intranet (as well as your file server and other repositories) and determining the quality and usefulness of each piece.
 It’s great for finding relevant content, as well as identifying content owners.
 This process can also help you understand which posts or pages are ROT: redundant, outdated, and trivial.
 You can learn more in our article dedicated to content audits.

 Have a dedicated intranet manager

-No matter how small or large your organization is, you should have someone dedicated to refreshing your intranet and adding new content.
+No matter the size of your organization is, you should have someone dedicated to refreshing your intranet and adding new content.
 If your budget cannot afford an intranet manager, make sure someone is tasked with overseeing the platform.

 Make organization a habit

-As we have learned, content sprawl is avoidable provided you take the right steps.
-Try setting an hour aside every week to sift through a section or two.
-When that becomes easy, make this a daily activity or allocate more time each week.
+Set a calendar reminder and allocate time every week to sift through a section or two.
+When that becomes easy, make this a daily activity or set more time each week.
 Eventually the practice of archiving, deleting, and re-assigning content will become a habit—just like starting your morning pot of coffee.

 Have a governance model

 A well-defined governance structure can help overcome three common intranet governance roadblocks: politics, a lack of clear purpose and a lack of data.
 A governance model can involve restructuring content or rewriting a policy or procedure page.
-It ultimately reveals who is responsible for what content and who is going to assist in deciding what to do with content.
+It ultimately reveals who is responsible for what content and who will assist in deciding what to do with content.

 Ask for help